Mobile security: Portability of malware across platforms

 Attackers can make their malware target multiple platforms.
-Some malware attacks operating systems but is able to spread across different systems.
+Some malware attacks operating systems but can spread across different systems.

 To begin with, malware can use runtime environments like Java virtual machine or the .NET Framework.
 They can also use other libraries present in many operating systems.
 Some malware carries several executable files in order to run in multiple environments, utilizing these during the propagation process.
 In practice, this type of malware requires a connection between the two operating systems to use as an attack vector.
 Memory cards can be used for this purpose, or synchronization software can be used to propagate the virus.

+Countermeasures

 Mobile security is divided into different categories, as methods do not all act at the same level and are designed to prevent different threats.
-These methods range from the management of security by the operating system (protecting the system from corruption by an application) to the behavioral education of the user (preventing the installation of a suspicious software).
+These methods range from the management of security by the operating system (protecting the system from corruption by an application) to the behavioral education of the user (preventing the installation of suspicious software).

-Among the mechanisms that handle device-access protection, some services or third-party tools can assist in unlocking or resetting locked devices after a factory reset or FRP (Factory Reset Protection).

 Security in operating systems

 The first layer of security in a smartphone is the operating system.
 Beyond needing to handle the usual roles (e.g., resource management, scheduling processes) on the device, it must also establish the protocols for introducing external applications and data without introducing risk.

-A central paradigm in mobile operating systems is the idea of a sandbox.
+A central paradigm in mobile operating systems is the sandbox.
 Since smartphones are currently designed to accommodate many applications, they must have mechanisms to ensure these applications are safe for the phone itself, for other applications and data on the system, and for the user.
 If a malicious program reaches a mobile device, the vulnerable area presented by the system must be as small as possible.
 Sandboxing extends this idea to compartmentalize different processes, preventing them from interacting and damaging each other.
 Based on the history of operating systems, sandboxing has different implementations.
 For example, where iOS will focus on limiting access to its public API for applications from the App Store by default, Managed Open In allows you to restrict which apps can access which types of data.
 Android bases its sandboxing on its legacy of Linux and TrustedBSD.

 The following points highlight mechanisms implemented in operating systems, especially Android.